 Yes, we currently support both JSON and YAML language templates.

-Q: Can I connect my ServiceNow instance to AWS Service Catalog?
+Q: Can I connect my ServiceNow and Jira Service Desk instances to AWS Service Catalog?

 Q: How do I find out which products are available?